 Time for Submission of Charter School Applications.
 The Board will receive and consider applications for a public charter school received on or before close of business on February 1st of each calendar year for charter schools to be opened eighteen (18) months later at the beginning of the School District's next school year, or to be opened at a time agreed to by the applicant and the Board.
 Applications may be mailed or hand delivered on or before the stated deadline to be considered.
 The School Board requests letters of intent to apply for application prior to December 1 of each year to allow the School Board to ensure that there is adequate staffing to review applications.
 Failure to provide a letter of intent will not in any way affect the application procedure or approval/disapproval of the application.
 Within 15 days of receipt of the application, the School Board shall report to the Department of Education the name of the applicant, the proposed charter school location, and its projected FTE.
-The School Board shall by a majority vote approve or deny an applicant mutually agree in writing to temporarily postpone the vote to a specific date, at which time the School Board shall by a majority vote approve or deny the application.
+The School Board shall by a majority vote approve or deny an application no later than 60 calendar days after the application is received, unless the School Board and the applicant mutually agree in writing to temporarily postpone the vote to a specific date, at which time the School Board shall by a majority vote approve or deny the application.
 This mutually agreed upon extension shall be in writing and detail the extension date or timeframe.